nccgroup/DetectWindowsCopyOnWriteForAPI/d-vehimplant/README.md

-Vectored Exception Handler Enumerator
+Vectored Exception Handler Enumerator for Windows
 ======================
 This will enumerate which Vectored Exception Handlers are present for a process and which module they point to.

 This is known to work in Windows 10 x64, the key function which is fragile is the VEH linked list enumerator.
-This uses a heuristic to do so and thus may break if NTDLL changes matterialy
+This uses a heuristic to do so and thus may break if NTDLL changes materialy
 ```
 ULONGLONG GetVEHOffset() {
 	HMODULE ntdll = LoadLibraryA("ntdll.dll");